DSTV Options

 Output angle contours and holes on outside faces: or .
 This option was added for PythonX users.

-If the box is not checked ( ), angles are downloaded with faces "v" and "u".
-This is the default setting and is the way that the ' DSTV ' has traditionally behaved.
+If this box is not checked, angles are downloaded with faces v and u.
+This is the default setting and is the way that the DSTV has traditionally behaved.

 Flip angle toes: or .
 This option lets you configure the download file to compensate for differences in how angles are represented in different DSTV viewers.